Jaime C. de Veyra: Personal life

 Jaime de Veyra married clubwoman and suffragette Sofia Reyes in 1907.
 They had four children, Their son Manuel E. de Veyra was a doctor during World War II serving at Bataan.
 Their son Jesus de Veyra became a judge, and dean of the Ateneo Law School from 1976 to 1981.

-Sofia Reyes de Veyra died in 1953, aged 77 years old.
+Sofia de Veyra died in 1953, aged 77 years old.
 Jaime de Veyra died in Manila, Philippines on March 7, 1963.
-He was buried at La Loma Cemetery in Caloocan.
+Initially buried at La Loma Cemetery, his remains were transferred at Mt.
+Carmel Shrine in Quezon City.